rederyk/pwnagotchi_GPSD-ng/README.md

 You can show or not with the fields option. by default, it will display all.
 If you want a clear display, use "none", nothing will be display.

+## Web views
+You should take a look at the Web UI with fancy graphs ;-)

 # Units
 You can use metric or imperial units for altitude(m or ft) and speed (m/s or ft/s).
 This only changes on display, not gps.json files, as Wigle needs metric units.